 This recipe for Apple Crisp Bars is adapted from a book called One Bowl Baking by Yvonne Ruperti.
 Whenever I do my library run with the kids, I often spend a few moments cruising around in the cookbook section to see what catches my eye.

-Yvonne’s simplified approach to baking where you mix everything in one bowl or pan was my cookbook pick during last week’s library visit, and these easy, aromatic bars are the result.
+Yvonne’s simplified approach to baking where you mix everything in one bowl or pan was my cookbook pick during last week’s library visit, and these easy, aromatic Apple Crisp Bars are the result.

 The crust and the topping are the same oat mixture, separated by a layer of sweet, seasoned apples, and the result is a double dose of the crunchy topping that everyone always fights for anyway.

-What type of apples should I use to make these Apple Crisp Bars?
+What type of apples are best for Apple Crisp Bars?

-Yes!
-I’ve had success swapping in gluten-free oats and gluten-free flour in this recipe.
+I’ve had success swapping in gluten-free oats and gluten-free flour for the regular oats and all-purpose flour in this recipe.
 You get the same great flavor with just a few tweaks to accommodate dietary restrictions.

 I used the following equipment to make these Apple Crisp Bars:

 - This 8 x 8″ pan is a workhorse in my kitchen.
 You’ll see it used in a lot of our recipes.
 (Bonus points for made in the USA!!)